Internal combustion engine: History

 Various scientists and engineers contributed to the development of internal combustion engines.
 In 1791, John Barber developed the gas turbine.
 In 1794 Thomas Mead patented a gas engine.
 Also in 1794, Robert Street patented an internal combustion engine, which was also the first to use liquid fuel, and built an engine around that time.
 In 1798, John Stevens built the first American internal combustion engine.
 In 1807, French engineers Nicéphore Niépce (who went on to invent photography) and Claude Niépce ran a prototype internal combustion engine, using controlled dust explosions, the Pyréolophore, which was granted a patent by Napoleon Bonaparte.
 This engine powered a boat on the Saône river in France.
-In the same year, Swiss engineer François Isaac de Rivaz invented a hydrogen-based internal combustion engine and powered the engine by electric spark.
+In the same year, Swiss engineer François Isaac de Rivaz invented a hydrogen-based internal combustion engine with ignition by electric spark.
 In 1808, De Rivaz fitted his invention to a primitive working vehicle – "the world's first internal combustion powered automobile".
 In 1823, Samuel Brown patented the first internal combustion engine to be applied industrially.

 In 1854, in the UK, the Italian inventors Eugenio Barsanti and Felice Matteucci obtained the certification: "Obtaining Motive Power by the Explosion of Gases".
 In 1857 the Great Seal Patent Office conceded them patent No.1655 for the invention of an "Improved Apparatus for Obtaining Motive Power from Gases".
 Barsanti and Matteucci obtained other patents for the same invention in France, Belgium and Piedmont between 1857 and 1859.
 In 1860, Belgian engineer Jean Joseph Etienne Lenoir produced a gas-fired internal combustion engine.
 In 1864, Nicolaus Otto patented the first atmospheric gas engine.
 In 1872, American George Brayton invented the first commercial liquid-fueled internal combustion engine.
 In 1876, Nicolaus Otto began working with Gottlieb Daimler and Wilhelm Maybach, patented the compressed charge, four-cycle engine.
 In 1879, Karl Benz patented a reliable two-stroke gasoline engine.
 Later, in 1886, Benz began the first commercial production of motor vehicles with an internal combustion engine, in which a three-wheeled, four-cycle engine and chassis formed a single unit.
 In 1892, Rudolf Diesel developed the first compressed charge, compression ignition engine.
 In 1926, Robert Goddard launched the first liquid-fueled rocket.
 In 1939, the Heinkel He 178 became the world's first jet aircraft.